Devshimitsu/voice-pyttsx3/README.md

 # This Will Only Work On Windows!

 ## Installation
-After download or clone run `python main.py`.
+After Download Or clone, Navigate To Folder And Run `python main.py`